ibm-bluemix-mobile-services/bms-clientsdk-swift-security/README.md

 IBM Bluemix Mobile Services - Client SDK Swift Security
 ===================================================

-This is the security component of the Swift SDK for [IBM Bluemix Mobile Services](https://console.ng.bluemix.net/docs/services/mobile.html)
+This is the security component of the Swift SDK for [IBM Bluemix Mobile Services] (https://console.ng.bluemix.net/docs/services/mobile.html)

 ## Requirements
-* iOS 8.0+
+* iOS 8.0 or later
 * Xcode 7

 ## Installation
 The Bluemix Mobile Services Swift SDK is available via [Cocoapods](http://cocoapods.org/).
-To install, add the `BMSSecurity` pod to your `Podfile`.
+To install, add the `BMSSecurity` pod to your Podfile.

 ##### iOS
 ```ruby